About Doug Seidler

 Credentials + experience

-Seidler is an NCIDQ Certificate holder, a LEED Accredited Professional for New Construction and Existing Buildings, and an associate member of the AIA.
+Seidler is an NCIDQ Certificate holder, a LEED Accredited Professional for New Construction and Existing Buildings, and a professional member of ASID and IIDA.

 With over 12 years of professional experience, Seidler has worked on numerous design projects with The Scott Partnership (Orlando, FL), Morris Architects (Orlando, FL), and Ellenzweig Associates (Cambridge, MA).